Tala tank: Structure

 Tala Tank is claimed to be the largest overhead reservoir in the world was constructed on the 250-year-old Barrackpore Trunk Road.
 It is a square, 110 ft high, 321 ft wide and 16 ft deep structure, that has a floor area of 321 ft2.
 It is made of Burmese teak wood and steel of the same quality that was used in RMS Titanic.
 Because the soil's bearing capacity is limited due to silt below Kolkata, the tank was built upon a 2.5 ft monolithic concrete bed weighing 26 thousand tonnes.
-The structure's piling uses 20-25 ft logs.
+The structure's piling uses 20-25 ft logs with fragmented bricks (or "Jhama Khoa" in Bangla).
 The 288–295, 88.5 ft columns, which are embedded on a plinth that supports the tank, are made of galvanised steel.
+This steel structure has 49 four-legged trussed grouped columns, 14 six-legged trussed grouped columns, one nine-legged trussed grouped columns and one seven-legged trussed grouped columns supporting the source and supply pipe.
 The bottom of the reservoir rests on wooden sleepers above the columns with no bolts or welding.
 The columns are braced in groups of four but no groups are inter-braced to provide flexibility to the structure and prevent it from vibrating.
-It has American roofing material that helps keep the water cool and clean.
+It has American roofing material, supported with steel beams (resting on steel joists) that helps keep the water cool and clean.
 The eaves are covered with brass gauze to deny access to birds and insects.The tank is unique; it acts as a balancer.
-Having a single 60 in diameter mild steel water source and a supply pipe that fills the tank during off-peak hours and stores water in four equally sized, isolated chambers and supplies it to the city and other major underground reservoirs according to demand.
+Having a single 60 in diameter mild steel riveted water source and a supply pipe that fills the tank during off-peak hours and stores water in four equally sized, isolated chambers and supplies it to the city and other major underground reservoirs according to demand.
 The water pressure from Tala assists the pumps to fulfil the main line's demand.
 The chambers were made independent by cross frames to individually facilitate maintenance in each chamber without hampering the water supply.
+The pipes open into a common compartment, which is fitted with eight penstock gates (two gates for each storage chamber).
 The total capacity of the tank is 9.9 e6impgal.
 It weighs 36 thousand tonnes empty and 48.5 thousand tonnes when full.
 The whole tank with the support weighs 44 thousand tonnes while the steel components weigh 8,500 t.
 Tala Tank can store enough water to satisfy the needs of Kolkata and the adjacent residential-cum-business district Salt Lake City for two days.